SAP-samples/connecting-systems-services-integration-suite-codejam/README.md

 We are in charge of building the integration scenario to allow the benefits platform access to the employee dependants' data.

 The benefits platform will not store employee dependant data and will send our integration service a message whenever it needs an employee dependants' data.
 We will need to validate the employee ID sent in the message against our global SAP S/4HANA Cloud system before retrieving the employee dependant data from the servers hosting the data.
+Also, our integration service will need to log the requests received.

 ## Prerequisites